alondmnt/joplin-plugin-tag-navigator/README.md

 This plugin adds inline tag support (such as #inline-tag) to [Joplin](https://joplinapp.org) in two ways:

-- It can convert your existing inline tags to native Joplin tags (for a note, all notes, and optionally periodically)
 - It adds a panel for navigating between inline tags that appear in the current note
+- It can convert your existing inline tags to native Joplin tags, so that they are accessible using tag search
+    - To convert a single note, use `Tools-->Tag Navigator-->Convert note's inline tags to Joplin tags`
+    - To convert all notes, use `Tools-->Tag Navigator-->Convert all notes' inline tags to Joplin tags`
+    - To periodically convert all notes, define the update period in `Settings-->Tag Navigator-->Periodic update (minutes)`

 ![tag-navigator demo](img/tag-navigator.gif)